satori-com/tcpkali/README.md

-      --message-rate <R>          Messages per second per connection to send -l, --listen-port <port>    Listen on the specified port -w, --workers <N=4>         Number of parallel threads to use --duration <T=10s>          Load test for the specified amount of time --statsd                    Enable StatsD output (default disabled)
+      --message-rate <R>          Messages per second per connection to send -l, --listen-port <port>    Listen on the specified port -w, --workers <N=4>         Number of parallel threads to use -T, --duration <T=10s>      Load test for the specified amount of time --statsd                    Enable StatsD output (default disabled)
       --statsd-host <host>        StatsD host to send data (default is localhost) --statsd-port <port>        StatsD port to use (default is 8125)